football player Thiago alcantara snapshot_rating

 Normalizing, weighting, and imputing hundreds of features is tedious and error-prone.
 We wrap this logic into reusable components.

-• Feature kits: even if the frontend provides only a few fields, the feature assembler fills a complete input vector via interpolation.
+• Feature kits: even if the frontend provides only a few fields, the feature assembler completes the input vector via interpolation.

-• Decoupled maintenance: rating rule changes (e.g., league weights) are updated in the model layer without touching application code.
+• Decoupled maintenance: rating rule changes (e.g., league weights) update in the model layer without touching application code.

 • Cold-start support: for custom players with limited history, the model uses cluster defaults to generate a reasonable estimated profile.